-Nexon founder to sell controlling stake in gaming company's holding firm: report
+Nexon founder to sell controlling stake in gaming company's holding firm: Korea Economic Daily

 Deutsche Bank and Morgan Stanley have been selected to manage the sale, the report said.

+Nexon founder Kim Jung-ju would sell a total of 98.64 percent stake in NXC Corp held by himself and related parties including his wife, according to the media report.

-Reporting by Heekyong Yang; editing by Richard Pullin
+Reporting by Heekyong Yang; Editing by Richard Pullin and Stephen Coates